WHAT IS Temporary Protected Status (TPS)?

 WHICH COUNTRIES ARE CURRENTLY DESIGNATED FOR TPS?

 There are 10 countries currently designated for TPS: El Salvador, Haiti, Honduras, Nepal, Nicaragua, Somalia, Sudan, South Sudan, Syria, and Yemen.
-Below table shows the detailed status of each country:
+The table below shows the detailed status of each country:

 |Country||Granted TPS Since||TPS Valid Until||TPS Extension Status||Re-Registration Period||Work Permit Auto-Extended Until|